ionic-team/capacitor-site/pages/docs/v3/core-apis/saving-calls.md

 call.setKeepAlive(true);
 ```

-If `keepAlive` is true, then `resolve()` can be called as many times as necessary and the result will be passed to the appropriate promise in JavaScript.
-Setting this flag also means that the bridge will automatically call `saveCall()` for you during the first completion.
+If `keepAlive` is true, then `resolve()` can be called as many times as necessary and the result will be returned as expected.
+Setting this flag to true also means that the bridge will automatically call `saveCall()` for you during the first completion.